mincong-h/mincong-h.github.io/README.md

 # mincong-h.github.io

 Hi, welcome to my blog!
-I'm a software engineer at Nuxeo.
-I write blog posts in my free time, most of which are related to `java`, `git`, and `web`.
+I'm a software engineer at Datadog.
+I write blog posts in my free time.
+My blogs are bits and pieces of my tech journey.
+Most of them are related to Java.
 Hope you enjoy them!
+My opionions are my own, not Datadog's.
 This blog is powered by [Jekyll][1], a simple, blog-aware, static sites solution.

 ## Install and Run